 - Together with tracking devices, you could monitor a client’s output while they exercise

-- A smartwatch is by far the most expensive option when it comes to timing devices that you can use in a gym
+- A smartwatch is by far the most expensive option for timing devices you can use in a gym.

-- Unless your client knows you are using a smartwatch to time them, they might think you are giving them full attention while you glance at your watch all the time
+- Unless your client knows you are using a smartwatch to time them, they might think you are giving them full attention while you constantly glance at your watch.

 Broaden the exercise type